Edwin Meese

-Edwin Meese III (born December 2, 1931) is an American attorney, law professor, author and member of the Republican Party who served in Ronald Reagan's gubernatorial administration (1967–1974), the Reagan presidential transition team (1980–81), and the Reagan administration (1981–1985).
-Following the 1980 presidential election, Reagan considered him for the White House Chief of Staff position, but James Baker was chosen instead.
-Meese was eventually appointed and confirmed as the 75th United States Attorney General (1985–1988), a position he held until resigning in 1988 amidst the Wedtech scandal.
+Edwin Meese III (born December 2, 1931) is an American attorney, law professor, author who served as 75th United States attorney general from 1985 until 1988.
+A member of the Republican Party, Meese served in the Ronald Reagan administration including as counselor to the president (1981–1985), on his transition team (1980–81), and during Reagan's governorship of California (1967–1974).

+Following the 1980 presidential election, Reagan considered him for the White House chief of staff position, but James Baker was chosen instead.
+Meese was eventually appointed and confirmed as the attorney general in 1985, a position he held until resigning in 1988 amidst the Wedtech scandal.

-Meese currently serves as a member of the board of trustees for The Heritage Foundation, a Washington, D.C.–based think tank.
-He was also a distinguished visiting fellow at the Hoover Institution at Stanford University.
+Previously, Meese was a member of the board of trustees of the conservative think tank The Heritage Foundation until he left in 2025 as part of a high-profile series of departures following Kevin Roberts becoming president of the organization.
+Meese formerly was a fellow at the Hoover Institution at Stanford University.
 He is a member of the national advisory board of the Center for Urban Renewal and Education and a member of the board of directors of the Federalist Society.
 He has served on the board of Cornerstone closed-end funds.

 Early life and education

-Meese was born on December 2, 1931, in Oakland, California, the eldest of four sons born to Leone (née Feldman) and Edwin Meese, Jr. He was raised in a practicing Lutheran family, of German descent.
+Meese was born on December 2, 1931, in Oakland, California, the eldest of four sons born to Leone (née Feldman) and Edwin Meese, Jr. He was raised in a practicing Missouri Synod Lutheran family, of German descent.
 His father was an Oakland city government official, president of the Zion Lutheran Church, and served 24 years in the non-partisan office of Treasurer of Alameda County.

 At age 10, Meese published along with his brothers a mimeographed neighborhood newspaper, the Weekly Herald, and used the proceeds to buy a war bond.
 The young Meese also rode a bicycle on a paper route and worked in a drugstore.
 At Oakland High School, Meese was involved in the Junior State of America and led his high school debate team to statewide championships.
 He was valedictorian of Oakland High School's class of 1949.

 Two weeks prior to graduation, Meese was accepted to Yale University and granted a scholarship.
 At Yale, Meese served as president of the Yale Political Union, chairman of the Conservative Party, chairman of the Yale Debate Association, and a member of the secret society Spade and Grave.
 Meese made the dean's list, and graduated with a B.A. in political science in 1953.